A fan’s guide – the club from early doors to today

-Home fans still gather in the Eski Acik, the Güney (South) Stand, nearest the waterfront – as well as the North (Kuzey), the former Yeni Acik.
-Away fans are allocated three sectors, 404-406, in the corner of the North Stand and main West (Bati) Stand where VIPs are accommodated.
-On the opposite sideline is the Dogu, East, Stand.
+Now at Vodafone Park, home fans still gather in the Eski Açik, the Güney (South) Stand, nearest the waterfront – as well as the North (Kuzey), the former Yeni Açik.
+Away supporters are allocated three sectors, 404-406, in the corner of the North Stand and main West (Bati) Stand where VIPs are accommodated.
+On the opposite sideline is the Doğu, East, Stand.

 For all games in Turkey, you need a Passolig card before you can be admitted.
 Here’s an English-language guide on how to do this.
 Once you’ve done this, you can buy a ticket for specific matches on a week by week basis online through Passo.

 The days of turning up before kick-off and hoping to get in are sadly no longer with us.